What is ParaSwap?

 — In this article, we will delve into the basics of token swapping and crypto exchanges, then explore how ParaSwap presents a solution.

 DeFi’s strength is evolving to find solutions, and ParaSwap is one of the latest examples.
-Here we address the question: what is ParaSwap – and how can it benefit you?
+Here, let’s address the question: what is ParaSwap – and how can it benefit you?

 You see a world of cryptocurrencies out there… thousands of them, lined up for you to pick and add to your crypto wallet.
 And what’s the best way to do that?
 Token swapping.
 You can acquire new crypto tokens by swapping your existing tokens or fiat funds on a crypto exchange.
 However, there are multiple issues that cryptocurrency exchanges face today, and ParaSwap aims to solve some of those issues.

-So, in this article, we will delve into the basics of token swapping and crypto exchanges, then explore how our friends at ParaSwap offer a solution.
+So, in this article, let’s delve into the basics of token swapping and crypto exchanges.
+Exploring how our friends at ParaSwap offer a solution.

 So, suppose you own ETH and you want to swap it for USDT.
 To do this, you can either use a centralized exchange or a decentralized one depending on where you’re storing your ETH.

-If you prefer to use a decentralized exchange such as Paraswap, you can simply specify the token you want to sell and the tokens you want to get in return and confirm the transaction.
-The exchange will do the math based on the latest price and update your Ethereum account with a corresponding amount of USDT.
+If you prefer to use a decentralized exchange such as Paraswap.
+You can simply specify the token you want to sell and the tokens you want to get in return and confirm the transaction.
+The exchange will do the math based on the latest price.
+Updating your Ethereum account with a corresponding amount of USDT.

 The above process neither involves a seller nor a central intermediary who operates the transactions.
 This is called token swapping.